 When RBKC decided to ignore the public’s objections and press on with the meeting in order to vote through the proposal, the North Kensington residents walked out.
 The meeting turned to farce when North Kensington musician Niles Hailstones joined the panel members, singing to them and telling them “your consultation is fake” while the Tory councillors pressed on with the procedural matters required to ensure Grenfell scrutiny is scrapped.

 Perhaps it is a case of the less scrutiny the better for Campbell, who must eventually face questions over her role in creating a culture at RBKC that led to catastrophic decisions being taken.
 It is well understood that it is Cllr Taylor-Smith who really runs the show at RBKC.
-But Campbell remains a figurehead, and one it seems the Tories are eager to keep away from public exposure.
+But Campbell remains a figurehead, and one it seems the Tories are eager to keep away from public scrutiny.

 At the meeting, Cllr Blakeman (Labour) stated that the review panel were sent papers on potential devolution for North Kensington, but did not discuss them.
 She said that the papers have been put on the RBKC website as if they were discussed.